Stephen-RA-King/pynamer/README.md

 -   [x] [Twine environment variables](https://twine.readthedocs.io/en/latest/#environment-variables)

-Your .pypirc file should contain the following:
+Your .pypirc file should contain the following and be on your PATH:

 ```file
 [distutils]